xpl/ansicolor/README.md

 ## What for

 - String coloring with ANSI escape codes
-- Solves the [style hierarchy problem](#why-another-one) (at which other similar tools fail)
+- Solves the [style hierarchy problem](#why-another-one) (where other similar tools fail)
 - Parsing/removing ANSI style data from strings
 - Converting ANSI styles to CSS or a Chrome DevTools-compatible output
 - A middleware for your [platform-agnostic logging system](https://github.com/xpl/ololog)

 ## Why another one?

-Other tools lack consistency, failing to solve the simple hierarchy problem:
+Other tools lack consistency, failing to solve a simple hierarchy problem:

 ```javascript
 require ('colors') // a popular color utility